strangerstudios/pmpro-woocommerce/readme.txt

 2. Activate the plugin through the `Plugins` menu in WordPress.

 Or install directly from the Plugin Repository using the Plugins system in WordPress.

+= Create a Membership Product =
+1. Edit a product or add a new product.
+2. Select the "Membership" tab in the "Product Data" metabox.
+3. Select a level from the "Membership Product" dropdown.
+4. Save changes.

+= Set Member Discount Pricing" on a Product =
+1. Edit a product or add a new product.
+2. Select the "Membership" tab in the "Product Data" metabox.
+3. Set a price for one or more levels in the "Member Discount Pricing" section.
+4. Save changes.

+= Set a Global Shop Discount for Members =
+1. Edit a membership level under Membership > Settings.
+2. Locate the "Set Membership Discount" section.
+3. Add a percent discount to the field.
+4. Save changes.

 == Frequently Asked Questions ==